fathym-deno/eac-runtime/docs/getting-started/Configure.md

 ## Recreating the Fathym Demo

-Let's get our hands dirty now, and look at re-creating the Fathym Demo solution that ships when you create a new EaC Runtime solution.
+Let's get our hands dirty now, and look at re-creating the Fathym Demo solution that ships when you create a new EaC Runtime project.
 This will allow us to work with Plugins, Projects, Applications, Processors, and Modifiers.

 ### The Plugin